 For example, a customer with 10,000 users expects the same performance and uptime, even if half the users gather for a remote offsite meeting.
-The problem is in practice, this kind of scenario can overload the remote data centre that has a fixed capacity, and in the process bring it down for all users and possibly for all other customers as well.
+The problem is in practice, this kind of scenario can overload the remote data center that has a fixed capacity, and in the process bring it down for all users and possibly for all other customers as well.

 Ideally, security services that are licensed on a per-user basis, such as email security, DLP and CASB, will benefit from access to a wide range of technology components such as proxy, scanning nodes, Hadoop clusters, mail servers, databases and search indexes, among others.

 Crucially, these services must scan multiple applications and protocols simultaneously to provide effective, agile protection.

 In a polyscale architecture, each component is stateless, multi-tenant and can handle any type of application.
 When the load rises in a component, and for example, exceeds 50 percent during a five minute interval, the component clones itself.

 In the previous example, where the user organisation has a large offsite meeting, the remote data center responds to the increased demand and automatically grows towards the load profile required at the time.

 Cloud security services such as email security, DLP and CASB are licensed by the number of users.
 These services also require a broad range of components that will operate globally, at scale and across hundreds of applications.

 Security services built on legacy security architectures are designed for fixed capacity loads at single tenants and are unable to scale with application usage.
 Such services suffer long delays in out-of-band mode, and impact business continuity in real-time inline operation.

 But by delivering cloud security services through the public cloud, security service providers can focus on driving innovation across its security technologies rather than managing a fleet of data centers.